preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: analysis-new-query-filter.png

 Doing so you can choose to run the query on specific pages only.
-Here's an example where the analysis should be executed for pages of the type "Knowledege artiecle (Tenant)" only:
+Here's an example where the analysis should be executed for pages of the type "Knowledege article (Tenant)" only:

 .. image:: analysis-new-query-filtered.png

 You can add several filters the same way, if needed.

-6. Selected status for the pages to be analyzed: Published, Never Published or Any status (meaning both).
+6. Select status for the pages to be analyzed: Published, Never Published or Any status (meaning both).

 .. image:: analysis-new-query-status.png